Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Operating a closed plumbing system without an expansion tank when required creates multiple serious problems that far exceed the modest cost of proper installation.

-Installing or maintaining a water heater in a closed system without an expansion tank violates the International Plumbing Code (IPC) and Uniform Plumbing Code (UPC) adopted by most US jurisdictions.
+Installing or maintaining a water heater in a closed system without an expansion tank violates IPC 607.3 and UPC 608.3, adopted by most US jurisdictions.
 These violations can result in:

-Building code fines – Inspectors who discover missing expansion tanks can issue citations with fines ranging from $100-$500 or more, depending on jurisdiction.
+Building code fines – Inspectors who discover missing expansion tanks can issue citations with fines ranging from $100 to $500 or more, depending on jurisdiction.

 Home sale complications – Professional home inspections typically identify missing expansion tanks in closed systems.
-Sellers may be required to install them before closing, or buyers may demand price concessions or delay purchases.
+Sellers may be required to install them before closing.

 With Expansion Tank